 - Chocolate Melts (I'm using dark chocolate)

-- Chocolate molds.
-If you want to have a filling in the chocolate (like pb or mint), you’ll need a deeper mold
+- Chocolate molds - If you want to have a filling in the chocolate (like peanut butter or peppermint), you'll need a deeper mold (like these rectangle or round molds)

-- Paintbrush – you’ll need this for spreading the chocolate on the filled chocolates
+- Clean Paintbrush - you'll need this for spreading the chocolate on the filled chocolates

 - Chocolate Melting Pot - you can either use this, microwave the chocolate or use a double boiler on the stove